WilliamDignam117/HW1/README.md

 - `LICENSE`: This material is licensed using the MIT license.
 You can ignore this for working on the problem set.
 - `README.md`: This file.
 You shouldn't need to touch this.
 - `.gitignore`: This tells `git` what files to ignore.
 You shouldn't need to touch this.
+- `.github/`: This folder contains a GitHub Action workflow to automatically render a committed and pushed notebook to a PDF.
+You don't need to touch this.

 ## Dependencies